 I was relieved and impressed that my own bank had acted so quickly – although I would have perhaps appreciated some warning – but frustrated that a trusted brand like British Airways could have been so easily duped.

-In this digital age, security of customer data – the data these companies are so desperate to harvest and control – should be the single most important thing they protect.
+In this digital age, the security of customer data – the data these companies are so desperate to harvest and control – should be the single most important thing they protect.
 If I willingly allow an organisation to have my data I expect them to look after it.

 I put my savings in a bank because I believe that the bank will keep it safe.